 For me, the dumplings are what make this soup really special.
 They're basically light, fluffy, homemade biscuits that cook in the simmering soup and puff up into clouds of pillowy goodness.
 They add a hearty, stick-to-your-ribs quality to what would otherwise be a basic chicken soup.

 There are a few different variations of dumplings used in classic Southern chicken and dumplings.
 In some recipes the dumplings are formed into balls, and in others, they're rolled out and cut into shapes.
-Sometimes they're rolled out flat so that they resemble noodles.
-In other recipes, like this one, the dumplings are dropped into the soup.

 I would suggest serving this easy chicken and dumplings with a simple salad or vegetable side dish to round out your meal.
 My Tuscan Kale and Apple Salad or Roasted Asparagus and Grape Tomatoes are both excellent options.
-You can finish of your meal with my Grilled Peaches with Greek Yogurt or Slow Cooker Apple Crisp.

-Storage and reheating
+Storage and Reheating

 Store chicken and dumplings in an airtight container in the refrigerator for up to 5 days.
 You can reheat it in the microwave in a microwave-safe dish or on the stove in a pot over medium low heat.

-FAQs
+Recipe FAQs

 Yes!
 You can definitely shred up rotisserie chicken and use it in this recipe- it's a huge timesaver!
 You can also use leftover turkey and make Turkey Dumpling Soup.
 It's a great way to use up your Thanksgiving leftovers!